 Overhead fly casting mechanics looks tricky; Spey casting seems to add even more confusion to the scene.
 But is it really that difficult to grasp how and why the casts of the roll family work?
 Well, it actually isn’t!

-It is with this approach in mind that I have started writing this series about Spey casting mechanics: as a way of explaining it to myself in the simplest from for my own casting and teaching.
+It is with this approach in mind that I have started writing this series about Spey casting mechanics: as a way of explaining it to myself in the simplest form for my own casting and teaching.

 I hope you will find these essays to be interesting and informative, maybe even useful.